The Best Mobile Apps for RV Road Trips

-Including private parks, public parks, U.S. Military campgrounds, superstores, and club stores, this free app gives options galore for parking your RV.
+Including private parks, public parks, U.S. Military campgrounds, superstores, and club stores, this free app (Android and iOS) gives options galore for parking your RV.
 Each stop lists the amenities, including water, electric, sewer, Wi-Fi, pool, pet accommodations, and more, along with the address and current distance from where you are plus ratings by other RV’ers.
 Each listing also has a button for calling the location, searching for the listing online, or navigating to the location.
 Dump stations and rest areas are clearly marked, and low-clearance advisories are given.
 The simple layout makes it easy to view each listing clearly.

 Though AllStays Camp and RV provides a similar function to RV Parky and RV Parks & Campgrounds, its over 70 advanced filters allow you to look for exactly what you want for a stay.
 Use the filter on the map to view only exactly what you need in a campground.
 One of the best assets to AllStays is its ability to work offline, whether you have internet or cell access or not.
 For military campgrounds, check out AllStays Camp and RV Military, and for specific Walmart reviews, check out Allstays’ app Overnight Parking Walmart.

 This super-helpful app connects you directly to government-owned sites to help you find out in real time what’s available, and promptly reserve campgrounds.
 Available dates are prominently listed on each campground, and amazingly, you can slide the bar to the length of space that you need for your vehicle, down to the exact number of feet.
 Pick your site number, book online, and you’re ready to bed down for the evening.